Ryo-Ito/Noisy-Labels-Neural-Network/README.md

 Chainer implementation of "Training Deep Neural-Networks Based on Unreliable Labels."
 Note that this is not an official implementation of the paper.

-Training of the network can be simply run by
+Training of the network runs by

 ```bash
 $ python train.py